 - Pay no monthly maintenance fees.

-- Same ATM access as the Ally Checking Account (see below).
+- Enjoy the same ATM access as the Ally Checking Account (see below).

-Certain withdrawals from the Money Market Account are limited to six per month due to federal regulations.
-You can withdraw cash as often as you want (at an ATM, for example), but payments and transfers out of your account count toward the limit.
+Certain withdrawals from the Money Market Account are limited to six per month, due to federal regulations.
+You can withdraw cash as often as you want at an ATM, but payments and transfers out of your account count toward the limit.

-Ally’s Interest Checking Account is a free checking account that pays a modest return on your cash.
+Ally’s Interest Checking Account is free and pays a modest return on your cash.

 - Pay no monthly maintenance fees.

-- Send instant and secure P2P payments to friends and family with Zelle.
+- Send instant and secure payments to friends and family with Zelle.

 - Deposit checks to your account with the mobile app.